2016 West Bengal Legislative Assembly election: Schedule

 Assembly elections in West Bengal are to be held in phases from 4 April to 5 May 2016.

 Election dates by constituency

 On 4 March 2016, Election Commission of India announced that 22 assembly constituencies in West Bengal would have Voter-verified paper audit trail (VVPAT) machines attached along with EVMs.
 Voter-verified paper audit trail (VVPAT) machines were to be in place in more than 5,993 polling stations.

 Candidates and Contesting Parties

 Candidates

 AITC released its candidate list on 5 March, the same day the elections were announced.

 On 10 March, BJP released its first candidate list of 52 members.

-Left Front consisting of CPI(M), CPI, RSP and All India Forward Bloc along with INC (Congress) (who were on an Electoral agreement with the Left Front) released their respective candidate list in several rounds after consultations and bargaining.
+Left Front consisting of CPI(M), CPI, RSP and All India Forward Bloc along with INC released their respective candidate list in several rounds after consultations and bargaining.